 Configuration Change in SplunkWeb

-Let’s start by making a simple change in SplunkWeb to observe how it is logged.
+Let’s start by making a simple change in SplunkWeb to observe the logging.
 I’ll start by navigating Settings -> Fields -> Field Aliases to make a new field alias.
-For this example, everything I’m creating is very fabricated, just so it’s easy to identify in the logs.
+For this example, everything I’m creating is a fabrication, just so it’s easy to identify in the logs.